onsol-labs/ans-documentation/getting-started/manage-your-domains.md

 {% hint style="warning" %}
 You can only edit records for unwrapped domain names. \
 \
-See _Wrap/Unwrap a domain name to/from an NFT_ bellow!
+See _Wrap/Unwrap a domain name to/from an NFT_ below!
 {% endhint %}

 ### Transfer a domain